 How to spot it: your tool’s seed is “random” or different per image.

-The most powerful consistency lever is a reference image fed into every generation.
+The most powerful consistency lever is the same style reference attached to every generation.
 Without one, style drifts.

 4. Different models / samplers across the series